Coeliac disease: Diet

 At present, the only effective treatment is a lifelong gluten-free diet.
-No medication exists that prevents damage or prevents the body from attacking the gut when gluten is present.
 Strict adherence to the diet helps the intestines heal, leading to resolution of all symptoms in most cases and, depending on how soon the diet is begun, can also eliminate the heightened risk of osteoporosis and intestinal cancer and in some cases sterility.
+Compliance to a strict gluten-free diet is difficult for the patient, but evidence has accumulated that a strict gluten-free diet can result in resolution of diarrhoea, weight gain, and normalization of nutrient malabsorption, with normalization of biopsies in 6 months to 2 years on a gluten-free diet.

-Dietitian input is generally requested to ensure the person is aware which foods contain gluten, which foods are safe, and how to have a balanced diet despite the limitations.
+Dietitians advise which foods contain gluten, which foods are safe, and how to eat a balanced diet despite the limitations.
 In many countries, gluten-free products are available on prescription and may be reimbursed by health insurance plans.
 Gluten-free products are usually more expensive and harder to find than common gluten-containing foods.
 Since ready-made products often contain traces of gluten, some coeliacs may find it necessary to cook from scratch.

 The term "gluten-free" is generally used to indicate a supposed harmless level of gluten rather than a complete absence.
 The exact level at which gluten is harmless is uncertain and controversial.
 A recent systematic review tentatively concluded that consumption of less than 10 mg of gluten per day is unlikely to cause histological abnormalities, although it noted that few reliable studies had been done.
 Regulation of the label "gluten-free" varies.
 In the European Union, the European Commission issued regulations in 2009 limiting the use of "gluten-free" labels for food products to those with less than 20 mg/kg of gluten, and "very low gluten" labels for those with less than 100 mg/kg.
-In the United States, the FDA issued regulations in 2013 limiting the use of "gluten-free" labels for food products to those with less than 20 ppm of gluten.
-The current international Codex Alimentarius standard allows for 20 ppm of gluten in so-called "gluten-free" foods.
+In the United States, the FDA issued regulations in 2013 limiting the use of "gluten-free" labels for food products to those with less than 20 ppmof gluten.
+The international Codex Alimentarius standard allows for 20 ppm of gluten in so-called "gluten-free" foods.

-Gluten-free diet improves healthcare-related quality of life, and strict adherence to the diet gives more benefit than incomplete adherence.
-Nevertheless, gluten-free diet does not completely normalise the quality of life.
+A gluten-free diet improves healthcare-related quality of life, and strict adherence to the diet gives more benefit than incomplete adherence.
+Nevertheless, a gluten-free diet does not completely normalise the quality of life.